Baptist Conference of the Philippines: History

 Of these six, two now are still in active service: Rev. Cresenciano Batuto, Pastor Emeritus of Grace Baptist Church of Gigatangan in Naval, Biliran; and Mrs. Jacinta Batuto Sarcos, the widow of BTC President Rev. Eliseo Sarcos.

 In 1954, there were small Baptist churches in Bogo with 54 baptised members, and on 6 June 1954 the three churches entered into fellowship as the Cebu Baptist Association (CBA).
 In 1965, the CBA constitution was amended, renaming the body to Baptist Conference of the Philippines (BCP).
 The change was driven by fact that mission work had expanded beyond Cebu island, as churches and mission points have already been established in neighbouring provinces in the Visayas.

 The creation of the BCP concretised the identity of a national organisation, which developed from a simple organization into a more complex entity.
 As the BCP grew in number of churches and members, its area of ministry widened.
 Leaders too in local churches, districts and the national organization developed.
 This necessitated a clarification of role in its relationship with the "mother organization", the BGCPM, resulting in a series of consultations, which gave birth to a partnership.

 BGCPM and BCP now became partners in working together to accomplish God's purposes.
 The ultimate goal is always a strong and self-propagating family of Baptist churches.
 Rev. Marwin Linstedt wrote:

 "This partnership, however, is constantly updated.
 Times change.
 So do people.
 The original leadership gives way to next generation.
 The strategies of the 1950s and 1960s serve their purposes and yield to approaches that are more relevant to the 1970s and 1980s.
 The Philippines is a rapidly urbanizing society.
 During the nearly forty years covered in this story, the population of the country more than triples.
 Old values give way to new ones.
 An entirely new generation of Filipinos moves into leadership in the nation and in the churches."

+According to a census published by the association in 2023, it claimed 35,000 members and 430 churches.